statiqdev/CleanBlog/README.md

 # Styles

+There are three distinct extensibility points for styles:

+- to override Bootstrap variables, for instance [customize Bootstrap options](https://getbootstrap.com/docs/5.2/customize/options/), create an input file at `scss/_bootstrap-variable-overrides.scss` and add your variables there;
+- to override theme variables, for example to change the main color for the masthead gradient, create an input file at `scss/_variable-overrides.scss` and add your variables there;
-To add new styles or override existing ones, create an input file at `scss/_overrides.scss` and add Sass styles there.
+- to override any styles, create an input file at `scss/_overrides.scss` and add your styles there.

+You will find the definitions of overridable Sass variables in the following files:

+- `input/vendor/bootstrap/scss/_variables.scss` (Bootstrap variables and options);
+- the whole `input/vendor/startbootstrap-clean-blog/scss/variables` directory (to customize the Clean Blog theme);
+- `input/scss/_variables.scss` (to customize this variation of CleanBlog - masthead gradient color is here).

 # Searching